Linconnaire/Dubai-Property-Sales-Analysis/README.md

 ___

+### Interactive Dashboard

-**You can interact with the Power BI Sales [Dashboard](https://app.powerbi.com/groups/me/reports/0564f6d4-cde5-414a-9414-a189f69555a6/285c4a78684ed7619f0e?experience=power-bi) for more insights and drill-down.
+**You can interact with the Power BI Sales [Dashboard](https://app.powerbi.com/reportEmbed?reportId=0564f6d4-cde5-414a-9414-a189f69555a6&autoAuth=true&ctid=a8eec281-aaa3-4dae-ac9b-9a398b9215e7) for more insights and drill-down.
 Master Project, Area name and Year filter are available on the Dashboard to narrow down your search.**

 ## Key Insights